1. Dig a hole... (Fig. 2)

 To plant your tree at the right depth...

-Find the trunk flare - the area of the trunk that flares out to meet the topmost roots
+Find the root flare - the area of the trunk that flares out to meet the topmost roots

-Make sure that the trunk flare sits above ground when the hole is filled with soil
+Make sure that the root flare sits above ground when the hole is filled with soil (see below images)

-- For B&B and Container trees, you may need to gently remove soil on the top of the rootball to expose the trunk flare.
+- For B&B and Container trees, you may need to gently remove soil on the top of the rootball to expose the root flare.

 - As you dig, remove grass for use elsewhere after knocking off soil.